dig-soilman/SASES_RegionIV-Soil-Judging/README.md

 ### Source access

 To procure a word processor version one would have to contact the contest host for the year of interest.
-Alternately, conversion back to a word processor version is an alternative, ymmv.
+Alternately, conversion back to a word processor version via pandoc, Acrobat, or other is an alternative, ymmv.

-### If you are a host of a contest not represented here
+### If you are a host of a contest and the guide and score card are not represented here consider contrubuting it to this repository.

-If you will contribute you may pull with git or GitHub, but you might contact Donald G McGahan aka dig-soilman to alert him so that your pull may be approved.
+If you will contribute you may with git or GitHub, but you might contact Donald G McGahan aka dig-soilman to alert him so that your pull may be approved.